PrivyDNS/PrivyDNS/BACKGROUND.md

 DoH, in particular, is useful for bypassing DNS-level censorship and restrictions.
 Since it runs over HTTPS (port 443), it is difficult for network filters or firewalls to distinguish it from normal web traffic, making it harder to block.

 ### 4. **Improved Security**
-DNSCrypt offers authentication, ensuring that the DNS response comes from a legitimate source.
-This prevents attackers from providing malicious DNS responses, such as redirecting users to phishing websites.
+DNSCrypt offers authentication, ensuring that the DNS response comes from a legitimate source. mTLS goes further by providing mutual authentication between client and server, ensuring that only authorized clients can access the DNS service.
+These mechanisms prevent attackers from providing malicious DNS responses or unauthorized access to DNS services.

+### 5. **Access Control**
+mTLS uniquely provides strong access control capabilities, allowing organizations to restrict DNS resolution to only authenticated clients with valid certificates.
+This is particularly valuable in enterprise environments, critical infrastructure, and zero-trust security models.

+### 6. **Different Use Cases**
+- **DoT**: Good general-purpose secure DNS with standard port (853)
+- **DoH**: Excellent for bypassing censorship and blending with web traffic
+- **mTLS**: Ideal for enterprise environments requiring client authentication
+- **DNSCrypt**: Strong for lightweight implementations with authentication

 ## Conclusion